pshriwise/obsidian_work_vault/Aurora-Cardinal Meeting Notes.md

 	  - List of assumptions made in coupling process
 	  - Exercise in documenting assumptions
 	  - Expects one-to-one mapping of material regions in OpenMC/MOOSE model
-	  - Some naming assumptions in place??
-		  - Can be named differently: need to specify
+	  - Current issue:
+		  -
   - MHD model update
+	- Longer-term design questions
+		- How to suporrt more general transfers?
 		-